adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

   Use CloudCannon as your Hugo CMS to collaborate with your content team to build the world's fastest static sites with Go templates, and manage content with ease!
+summary: >-
+  A Go-based framework for building static sites, with amazing build speed and flexibility.
 image: /images/icons/ssgs/hugo.svg
-summary: The world’s fastest framework for building websites, with amazing build speed and flexibility.
 seo:
   featured_image:
   featured_image_alt: